Unit 2 Ferry Wharf

 Hove Enterprise Centre

 Basin Road North

 Portslade, East Sussex

-You may be surprised but more and more hiring assessments are proclaiming personality as the most valuable skill; with Richard Branson being one the latest to echo this sentiment…
+You may be surprised but more and more hiring assessments are proclaiming personality as the most valuable skill.
+Richard Branson is one the latest to echo this sentiment…

 “…the first thing to look for when searching for a great employee is somebody with a personality that fits with your company culture.
 Most skills can be learned, but it is difficult to train people on their personality.”

-I’m not saying just hire an individual purely based on personality alone, but rather once you are satisfied with the individual’s personality, then look at experience and expertise.
+I’m not saying just hire an individual purely based on personality alone.
+Once you are satisfied with the individual’s personality, then look at experience and expertise.

-In conclusion, when building your team or filling a vacancy within your organisation, paying attention to personality traits that will shine in job roles is not only prudent; it is as important as considering training and previously acquired skill sets.
+In conclusion, when building your team or filling a vacancy within your organisation, pay attention to personality traits that will shine in job roles.
+It’s not only prudent; it’s as important as considering training and acquired skill sets.
 Information and skills can be learned, whereas personality is ingrained and harder to change.
 Matching the right personality, along with the right skills, to each job will improve your chance of success in the long term!

 David Waddell is the Managing Director at Harvey John.

 If you would like to see our company updates and industry insights, follow our LinkedIn page here.